Karmegham

 Karmegham is a 2002 Indian Tamil language action drama film directed by S. P. Rajkumar.
 The film stars Mammootty, Radha Ravi, and Abhirami.

 Plot

 Karmegham returns to his village after serving in the army for long.
 He finds that the villagers still live in the shackles of old customs and traditions.
 They work as slavs to them.
 Maheswari, a doctor, falls in love with Karmegham.
 Later through his mother, Karmegham learns that Radha Ravi is his father and then it becomes a father-son conflict.
 Karmegham stood with the villagers and opposed his father and brother Shakthi.
 His sister, Mangai, loves a poor villager but Sakthi and his father are against her love.
-Sakthi kills her sister's lover, his sister goes mad and Karmegham calls the police.
+Sakthi kills his sister's lover, his sister goes mad and Karmegham calls the police.
 His brother escapes but the police shot him in an encounter.
 Karmegham gets married with Maheswari.
 Karmegham kills his father to save at least his villageres to a feudal landlord who exploiting them.